Liverpool transfer news: Szoboszlai release clause, Valverde and Carvalho latest

 Dominik Szoboszlai

 Hungarian midfielder Dominik Szoboszlai has rocketed up Liverpool’s list for potential midfield reinforcements after the club met with his representatives.
-Newcastle United are also interested in the 22-year-old who has a €70m (£60m) release clause in his RB Leipzig contract which is understood to expire on June 30.
+Newcastle United were previously interested in the 22-year-old, who has a €70m (£60m) release clause in his RB Leipzig contract, but according to The Athletic, Liverpool are now in pole position for the midfielder’s signature.
+No offer has been made as of yet but there is increased confidence a deal can be struck.
 Szoboszlai impressed in the most recent edition of the Nations League and his chance creation metrics and ball-carrying ability fit the profile Liverpool are after in midfield.
-No official offers have come in for him yet but, according to Sky Germany, a deal taking place after June 30 is ‘not off the table’.
-However, RB Leipzig would be in a position to negotiate a fee at this stage.

 Federico Valverde